DominicGuanzon/Pipeline_small_ncRNA/README.md

 # Pipeline_small_ncRNA

-This is a pipeline to analyse small RNA sequencing data using Unitas.
+This is a pipeline to analyse small RNA sequencing data using Unitas and miRDeep2.

 ## Description